eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_service.rst

 Discovery Service setup by Qos
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The settings related with server-client discovery are:
+The settings related with Discovery Service are:

 .. csv-table::
     :header: "Name", "Description"